One of the best places to grow old? Washington has 8th-highest life expectancy in U.S., study finds

 Overall, residents of Hawaii have the longest life expectancy at birth: 81.3 years.
 Mississippi’s 74.7-year life expectancy is the nation’s lowest.
 The nine states with the lowest life-expectancy figures are all in the South, the study found.

 Life expectancy can also vary quite a bit within a state.
 A 2017 University of Washington study of life expectancy figures found significant disparities across Washington’s counties.
-The gaps correlated with factors such as a county’s obesity and smoking rates, average income and level of access to quality health care.
+The gaps correlated with factors such as a county’s obesity and smoking rates, racial demographics, average income and level of access to quality health care.

+For example, King County residents have a lower death rate for all cancers than people in neighboring Pierce and Snohomish counties, and people in some southwestern Washington counties die from cancer at higher rates than the state and national averages, according to a separate 2017 analysis published in the Journal of the American Medical Association.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.